ministryofjustice/prisoner-content-hub-frontend/README.md

 The application caches certain of the CMS queries in redis cache.
 To not use redis and instead use memory cache, set `ENABLE_REDIS_CACHE=false` in your `.env` file.
 Alternatively running `docker-compose up` will spin up a local redis instance.

+### Using a local instance of Drupal as the front-end application data source

+To point to a locally running Drupal backend application that has been spun up using docker-compose.
+Set `HUB_API_ENDPOINT=http://localhost:11001` in your `.env` file.

 ### Running the app

 To run this locally you first need to build the CSS and templates: